Rebecca L. Pepper

 On the personal injury team, Rebecca has appeared in a variety of cases for both adult and paediatric clients suffering from various physical, cognitive, and/or psychological traumas.
 This includes spinal cord injuries, acquired brain injuries, amputations, soft tissue injuries, chronic pain, and post-traumatic stress disorder.
 She has also acted in fatality claims arising from car accidents and other types of accidents.

-Rebecca is a member of The Law Society of Upper Canada, the Oxford Law Association, The Advocates' Society, and the College of Nurses of Ontario.
+Rebecca is a member of The Law Society of Ontario, the Oxford Law Association, The Advocates’ Society, and the College of Nurses of Ontario.
 She is also the Treasurer of the Woodmar Non-profit Corporation for the Developmentally Handicapped.

 Rebecca enjoys spending time with her two young sons, playing in the Woodstock Volleyball League, theatre, and travelling.